-By the mid 1990's Dan Armstrong collaborated with Cerwin Vega® - a
+By the mid 1990s Dan Armstrong collaborated with Cerwin Vega - a

-audio components as well as home speakers & car audio components.
-For Dan, it was the former as he, along with the
+company that produces professional audio components as well as home speakers & car audio components.
+For Dan, it was the former as he, along

-amounts of power and deliver it efficiently.
-In addition, these newly designed loudspeakers were housed in unique,
+and deliver it efficiently.
+In addition, these newly designed loudspeakers were housed in unique, lightweight cabinets that would come to be

 |